isomerpages/bca-strata/_resources/FAQs/Applications under Part VA of the LTSA.md

 **Q9: What information must I have to attach to Forms 24 or 25 (objection filed under Section 84A/E/FA by an individual)?
 How detailed must the information be?**

-A unit owner who wishes to object to an en-bloc sale has to furnish his particulars in Forms [24 (PDF, 624 KB)](/files/FAQS/LTSA/form-24.pdf) or [25 (PDF, 624 KB)](/files/FAQS/LTSA/form-25.pdf), which can be downloaded under [Forms](/resources/forms/).
+A minority owner who wishes to object to an en-bloc sale has to furnish his particulars in Forms [24 (PDF, 624 KB)](/files/FAQS/LTSA/form-24.pdf) or [25 (PDF, 624 KB)](/files/FAQS/LTSA/form-25.pdf), which can be downloaded under [Forms](/resources/forms/).
 In addition, all information which he feels is relevant to his case should be listed in a logical order in an annex attached to the form.
 6 copies of the documents referred to should also be given to the Board.

 **Q10: What does “_such other document as the Board may require_” reflected under paragraph 11(d) in the First Schedule of the LTSA refer to?**